 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Medtronic plc - MDT

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Medtronic plc (NYSE: MDT), if they purchased the Company’s shares between June 8, 2019, and May 25, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Medtronic plc MDT, if they purchased the Company's shares between June 8, 2019, and May 25, 2022, inclusive (the "Class Period").
 Shareholders have until November 7, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-mdt/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).